orta/notes/web/auth-provider-notes.md

 - Keycloak.
 OSS version of Auth0, tempting, though hosting it myself feels like I might have the same security issues I'd get from writing some of this myself.
 Had a recent CVE which would have required remembering to updating the server etc. Third-party [paid hosting](https://www.cloud-iam.com/#pricing) seems to be quite expensive per user.

+- SuperTokens.
+OSS also, feels more consumer focused than Keycloak.
+I think I should give it a test run, but it does imply that we'd be straight in the 'contact us' bucket if using their hosting.

 - Supabase.
 Quite tempting to be honest, there's no upper bounds on users - people who have used Supabase seem to love it.
 We probably won't use too many other features but we could get it for auth and then maybe find more uses further down the line.

 - Playfab.
 A Microsoft games-oriented firebase competitor.
 We used it with Flappy Royale, doesn't really do auth as a service separately.

 - Magic.link.
 Turned off by web3 / blockchain / NFT.
 Didn't go any further than homepage.
+(That said their pricing per _login_ is an interesting angle.)

 - Netlify Identity.
 Only works if you host on netlify, and I'm not doing that today.